 What we don’t: Deeper seat makes it a little tough to get in and out; lacking in padding and storage.

 Overall, we love the simplified design of the Moonlite and think it’s a great match for comfort-focused campers who want to keep weight and packed size reasonable.
-However, the chair does compromise on plushness with no padding and very little upper back support, and the deeper seat makes it a little tough to get in and out of (although we’ve found the 10.5-in. height to be just about perfect for enjoyably sitting around the campfire).
-For $100 less, the top-ranked REI Campwell has a noticeably taller back and includes features like an integrated cup holder and pocket for valuables.
-To be clear, we think the Moonlite's robust construction and well-designed reclining function outweigh the downsides—and it’s far less tippy than ultralight options like the Helinox Chair Zero below—but the barebones feature set and higher price tag will be dealbreakers for some.
-Of note: Nemo recently released an even more streamlined version called the Moonlite Elite, which retains the reclining ability of the standard model for 12 ounces less.
+However, the chair does compromise on plushness with no padding and very little upper back support, and the deeper seat makes it a little tough to get in and out of (although we’ve found the 10.5-in. height to be just about perfect for sitting around the campfire).
+For $100 less, the top-ranked REI Skyward has a taller back and includes features like an integrated cup holder and pocket for valuables.
+To be clear, the Moonlite's robust construction and well-designed reclining function outweigh the downsides—and it’s far less tippy than ultralight options like the Helinox Chair Zero below—but the barebones feature set and higher price tag will be dealbreakers for some.
+Of note: Nemo recently released an even more streamlined version called the Moonlite Elite, which retains the reclining ability of the standard model for a significant 12 ounces less.

 See the Nemo Moonlite Reclining Chair